lylhw13/tcp-server/README.md

 ## A TCP-server in C.
-This is a multi-threading tcp-server in c, based on reactor pattern.
+This is a multi-threading tcp-server in c, based on the reactor pattern.

 ## Example
 - basic usage